 Sugar Ants -a common term used to describe small ants that do not bite, but could be any common species of ant.
 If you have an ant problem, it is best to call an experience pest control company.
 Different pest control treatments are effective for different ant species, so you need a pest expert to identify and treat your ant problem.

-Natures Balance has licensed exterminators and have the knowledge and experience to treat for and exterminate all of the above varieties of ants.
+Pest Frog has licensed exterminators and have the knowledge and experience to treat for and exterminate all of the above varieties of ants.
 We use only EPA approved products that are safe for use around children and pets.

 Call the experts at Pest Frog Pest Control to schedule Pest Control Service today 832-397-7042